 "In 2013, North American utilities will be faced with the need to beef up lagging revenue to cover infrastructure investments in a climate where customer satisfaction is declining and reliability is threatened by cyberattacks and extreme weather.
 At the same time, utilities that have invested in smart meters and smart grid technology will move to the next phase," according to Jill Feblowitz, vice president, IDC Energy Insights.
 "In this scenario, utility IT will invest time and dollars in outage response, security, business efficiency, and customer engagement.
 IT will become more involved in grid management.
 Enabling technologies ripe for investment are analytics, mobility, and social business.
 In anticipation of higher energy prices, residential customers will warm to home energy management and business owners and operators will seek education on smart buildings."

-IDC Energy Insights: Smart Demand Management Strategies , IDC Energy Insights: Smart Grid Operations Strategies , IDC Energy Insights: Smart Grid Strategies , IDC Energy Insights: Smart Metering and Communications Strategies , IDC Energy Insights: Utility IT Strategies
+IDC Energy Insights: Smart Demand Management Strategies , IDC Energy Insights: Smart Grid Operations Strategies , IDC Energy Insights: Smart Metering and Communications Strategies , IDC Energy Insights: Utility IT Strategies , IDC Energy Insights: Worldwide Smart Utilities Operations Strategies

-Applications, Big Data analytics and discovery, Broadband, Cloud services, Customer relationship management applications, Global IT and economic markets, IT Operations and Implementation, IT maintenance and support, Networking and connectivity devices, Routers, Social business, Social networking
+Applications, Big Data analytics and discovery, Broadband, Cloud services, Customer relationship management applications, Global IT and economic markets, IT maintenance and support, IT operations and implementation, Networking and connectivity devices, Routers, Social business, Social networking